vufind-org/vufind/GOVERNANCE.md

 * **Secretary** - this person manages the minutes of the project including any resolutions required to document business with the OLF.
-This person also manages and maintains all contracts brokered and executed through the VuFind SMLLC on behalf of the project, and supports the activities of the Primary Manager and the Treasurer.
+This person also manages and maintains all contracts brokered and executed through the VuFind® SMLLC on behalf of the project, and supports the activities of the Primary Manager and the Treasurer.

-For simplicity, VuFind's PMC Community Manager will always serve as the OLF Primary Manager.
+For simplicity, VuFind®'s PMC Community Manager will always serve as the OLF Primary Manager.

 The OLF Secretary and Treasurer will be nominated and confirmed by the